 It’s curious that the Ptolemies repaired the second pylon but never bothered to complete the first.
-As mentioned above, this was likely deliberate for symbolic reasons.
+As mentioned above, this was likely deliberate and for symbolic reasons.

 The Hypostyle Hall

-Karnak’s Hypostyle Hall is considered one of Egypt’s great masterpieces. it was begun by Ramesses I, the founder of the 19th Dynasty, during his brief one-year reign.
+Karnak’s Hypostyle Hall is considered one of Egypt’s great masterpieces.
+It was begun by Ramesses I, the founder of the 19th Dynasty, during his brief one-year reign.
 Work was then continued by his son, Seti I (1306-1290 BC).

 Not too much is known about Seti I, and his reign is largely overshadowed by that of his famous son, Ramesses II.
 But Seti I is responsible for some of Egypt’s greatest architectural and artistic gems.
-These include the temple at Abydos, his tomb in the Valley of the Kings, and of course, Karnak’s Hypostyle Hall.
+These include the temple at Abydos, his tomb in the Valley of the Kings, and of course, this Hypostyle Hall.

 The spacious hall stretches out to 103 x 53 meters and contains 134 massive columns.
 The columns represent papyrus thickets which sprang from the primeval swamp (i.e. physical creation).

 This awe-inspiring structure is likely where you’ll be spending most of your time at Karnak.
-(Of course, this is where most of the tour groups tend to linger as well!)
+(Of course, this is where most of the tour groups tend to linger as well.)
 It’s worth making repeated visits here throughout the day to experience it in different lighting conditions.